Greg Chappell: Early test career (1970–1973)

 His game went from strength to strength.
 In the fifth Test at the Oval, he hit another ton, sharing a big partnership with Ian as they became the first brothers to score Test centuries in the same innings.
 Against Pakistan he made 116* and 62 at Melbourne and bagged 5 for 61 at Sydney.
 On the subsequent trip to the West Indies, he achieved the rare feat of scoring a thousand runs on a Caribbean tour, which included 106 in the Test at Bridgetown, Barbados.

 In recognition of his outstanding 1972 Ashes tour, Chappell was named, along with fellow Australians Bob Massie, Dennis Lillee and Keith Stackpole, as one of the Wisden Cricketers of the Year in 1973.

 With the Australian team now undergoing a dramatic renaissance, Chappell was the leading batsman, giving him a huge national profile.
-This brought a lucrative offer to move to Brisbane and captain the Queensland side, as a precursor to taking over the Australian captaincy when Ian decided to retire.
+This brought a lucrative offer to move to Brisbane and captain the Queensland team, as a precursor to taking over the Australian captaincy when Ian decided to retire.
 He made the move in the winter of 1973.